-If you don’t fly in airspace where a transponder is required today, you do not have to equip with ADS-B Out.
+If you don’t fly in airspace where ADS-B is required, you do not have to equip.
 However, there are several reasons why you may still want to consider equipping:

 - The ability to fly in ADS-B airspace at any time if the need arises.